 Readly does not offer paper magazines.

-The simplest method is to download the free Readly App, which is available for all major platforms (Apple iOS, Android, Windows Phone, desktop web viewer).
-We recommend a 10-inch tablet to best enjoy AutoVolt’s glossy pictures and ensure text is readable without too much zooming in.
+The simplest method is to download the free Readly App, which is available on most major platforms (Apple iOS, Android, desktop web viewer).
+We recommend a 10-inch tablet, such as an iPad, to best enjoy Autovolt’s glossy pictures and ensure text is readable without needing squint or zoom in.

-Once you’ve registered with Readly, simply login to the App with your details and that’s all.
-You can search for AutoVolt by its title or category (Automotive).
-If you’d like to be informed of when the next issue is released, click the small star in the corner of the magazine cover to mark it as a favourite.
+You can find Autovolt by searching for its title or looking in the “Automotive” category.
+If you’d like to be informed of the next issue release, click the small star in the corner of the magazine cover to mark it as a favourite.

-Readly is an international digital magazine distributor and as such it can be a bit of a minefield to find the titles you’re most interested in.
+Readly is an international digital magazine distributor offering access to thousands of global publications.
+Resultantly, it can be a bit of a minefield to find the magazines you’re most interested in.

 - To correct this, choose the small globe icon (Country and Language settings) and make sure English is chosen on the list.